stenjo/dora/README.md

 Rate of deploys (tagged releases) per week.
 Decimal number.
 Elite performing teams has 7 as target (daily- or on-demand release)

+`deploy-frequency-log` - a list of releases forming the basis for the metric, if `logging` is enabled.

 ### `lead-time`

 Time from issue is set to status doing until linked pull-requestis merged to main branch.
 Number in days (Integer)

-`lead-time-log` - a list of releases forming the basis for the metric, if `logging` is enabled.
+`lead-time-log` - a list of pull requests with matching first commit and re forming the basis for the metric, if `logging` is enabled.

 ### `change-failure-rate`